-The table below indicates the currencies to which the Bank had significant exposure at 31 December 2014.
+The table below indicates the currencies to which the Bank had significant exposure at 31 December 2015.
 The analysis calculates the effect of a 10 per cent. movement of the currency rate against the ISK (with +10% in the table denoting a depreciation of the ISK) on the Bank's income statement as a result of the change in fair value of currency sensitive non-trading monetary assets and liabilities.
 A negative amount in the table reflects a potential net reduction in income statement or equity, while a positive amount reflects a net potential increase.
+An equivalent decrease in each of the below currencies against the ISK would have resulted in an equivalent but opposite impact.